TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/IdePhpStormSetup.rst

    :alt: Setup PhpStorm Predefined Code Style

-In order to test this, use `Code: Reformat Code` to reformat a PHP file
+In order to test this, use `Code: Reformat Code` to reformat a PHP file.

 More information